-- CyPhy Works flying to the remote Children’s Island off Massachusetts.
+CyPhy Works flying to the remote Children’s Island off Massachusetts.

-- Flirtey doing a delivery from boat off Cape May, NJ.
+- Flirtey doing a delivery from a boat off Cape May, NJ.

-Most of the operations were completed in rural/non-urban areas.
+Most of the drone delivery operations were completed in rural/non-urban areas.

 Amazon’s latest marketing efforts show a drone delivery to a person who happened to be living next door (~ 765 yards) to Amazon’s Cambridge, England facility.
 That’s great if you live near a test site – in another country.
 The drone deliveries overseas ….really don’t matter to us in the U.S. because we have different laws here.

 Up until August 29, 2016, we only had the Section 333 exemption process, the public certificate of waiver or authorization (which is statutorily prohibits commercial operations), or the airworthiness certificate process coupled with a certificate of waiver or authorization – all three are difficult to operate under in reality and only two allow commercial operations.
 Thankfully, Part 107 went into effect on August 29, 2016 and is far less restrictive than the previous three options.
 This is why you might have noticed that after August 29th, the drone delivery announcements and the accompanying photos in the U.S. have started to look closer to what we envision a drone delivery should look like.

 Even though things have become better because we have Part 107 and the new update to the Section 333 exemptions, areas of the law are still going to need to be changed before we see drone delivery at large scale.

-Three Major Legal Problems With Amazon Prime Air Becoming a Reality for Americans.
+3 Big Legal Problems With Drone Delivery Becoming a Reality for Americans.

 Problem 1: FAA’s Part 107 Drone Regulations